Global State and Singletons

 Global Functions and Static Methods

-We want to emphasize that the use of static methods and global functions is not in itself problematic.
-We have explained the
+We want to emphasize that using static methods and global functions is not inherently problematic.
+We explained the issues with

 ,